Understanding minimally invasive decompressions and stabilization surgery for spinal stenosis

 Minimally invasive decompression surgery for spinal stenosis

-Our minimally invasive decompression surgery for spinal stenosis can help treat mild and medium cases of spinal stenosis.
+Our minimally invasive decompression surgery for spinal stenosis can help treat many mild and medium cases of spinal stenosis.
 Most of our patients fall into this category.

 The procedure is performed through a small, 1-inch incision to prevent excessive scar tissue and muscle disruption.
 Through this incision, the infected portion of the spine is removed and the nerve decompressed.
 Since the surgery is performed as an outpatient procedure, patients are able to return home the same day the surgery is completed.